Daily Reflection – Dec 19, 2016

 First Reading: Judges 13:2-7, 24-25

-My mouth shall be filled with your praise, and I will sing your glory!
+Fill me with your praise and I will sing your glory

 Gospel Reading: Luke 1:5-25

-Today’s Note: Saturday of the Third Week of Advent
+Today’s Note: Monday of the Fourth Week in Advent

 In the days of Herod, King of Judea,